-Error 800 comes up when you’re trying to find and establish a new connection to a PureVPN server (or any other VPN server for that matter), which just means that the messages being sent by your VPN are not reaching the server.
+Error 800 comes up when you’re trying to find and establish a new connection to a PureVPN server, which just means that the messages being sent by your VPN are not reaching the server.

-Additionally, you may need a router firmware update if you’ve not used the local router before, so you can sync it to work with the VPN.
-Otherwise if they’ve worked well before together, the error isn’t from the router/VPN client connection.
+- Additionally, you may need a router firmware update if you’ve not used the local router before, so you can sync it to work with the VPN.
+Otherwise, if they’ve worked well before, the error isn’t from the router/VPN client connection.

 As mentioned earlier, you need to check that you typed in the correct VPN server address, username and password before trying to connect again.